-District administration should (i) determine the level of documentation to support grade changes and (ii) require supporting documentation be maintained for all grade changes.
+Original Recommendation: District administration should (i) determine the level of documentation to support grade changes and (ii) require supporting documentation be maintained for all grade changes.
 If not already implemented, consider enhancing the new process in TEAMS by allowing users to upload supporting documentation as attachments.
 The goal is to facilitate the review process and for grade changes to withstand a reasonable level of scrutiny.

-Management and Leadership Response: Agreed with recommendation and incorporated into the CAP as activity eight (8).
+Management and Leadership Response: Agreed with recommendation and incorporated into the CAP as activities eight (8) and nine (9) as presented in recommendation eight (8), and twelve (12) as presented in recommendation nine (9).